-Face to Face/Faith to Faith operates in four regions around the world:
+Face to Face/Faith to Faith operates in three international regions in addition to the United States:

 Program Partners Around the World